-Below are some resources for planting, gardening, advocacy and DIY projects.
-Please check our Facebook Page to stay updated on the latest local, national and international bee-and-pollinator news.
+Below are some resources for planting, gardening, landscaping, advocacy and DIY projects.
+Please check our Facebook Page to stay updated on the latest local, national and international pollinator news.

 The Wild Seed Project

 A great resource for returning native plants to the Maine landscape and assuring that your seeds and plants are pesticide-free.

 Wild Seed Project blog post on creating a landscape in Maine to support Monarch butterflies and other pollinating insects.

 Wild Seed Project blog post on creating pollinator habitat for urban dwellers.

 Local Maine plants and veggies grown with no pesticides.